Yelp/mrjob/docs/guides/setup-cookbook.rst

 What if you can't install the libraries you need on your Hadoop cluster?

-You could do something like this in your :file:`mrjob.conf`:
+You could make a `pip requirements file <http://www.pip-installer.org/en/latest/cookbook.html>`_, and then do something like this in your :file:`mrjob.conf`:

 .. code-block:: yaml